gleechi/gleechi.github.io/pages/1.0.0/knowledge/avatars.md

 ### Hand Profiles

-VirtualGrasp provides VG_HandProfiles to configure a number of hand model-related settings and thereby allows you to quickly switch between different custom hands.
+VirtualGrasp provides VG_HandProfiles (in Unity as ScriptableObjects) to configure a number of hand model-related settings and thereby allows you to quickly switch between different custom hands.

 {% include image.html file="unity/unity_vg_ec_handprofile.png" alt="VG_HandProfile in Unity." caption="VG_HandProfile as scriptable object in Unity." %}